timur-harin/Sum24FlutterCourse/README.md

 For those who seek to get an A grade on the course without participating in other activities, it is enough to complete the [Bonus Assignment](/lib/templates/bonusAssignment/README.md).
 It includes the development of a cross-platform Flutter package for document scanning, taking into account requirements such as camera integration, touch control, border recognition and image processing.

+## Course Workflow

+This course adopts a practical, hands-on approach to learning, emphasizing collaboration and version control as key aspects of modern software development.
+Assignments and lab exercises are structured to reinforce these concepts through a pull request-based workflow.

+### Forking and Cloning Repositories

+At the beginning of the course, students are required to fork the main repository containing the templates for labs and assignments.
+This process introduces students to the concept of "forking" in GitHub, creating a personal copy of the repository on their own GitHub account which they can modify independently.

+### Completing Assignments and Labs

+For each assignment or lab:

+1. Students work within their forked repository, making changes or completing tasks as specified in the lab or assignment instructions.
+2. Upon completion, students push their changes to their forked repository on GitHub.

+### Creating Pull Requests

+After pushing changes to GitHub, students create a Pull Request (PR) from their repository to the original repository from which they forked.
+This PR should include all changes made during the lab or assignment.

+1. Navigate to the original repository on GitHub.
+2. Click on the 'Pull Requests' tab and then the 'New Pull Request' button.
+3. Select your repository and branch with the changes as the source, and the original repository's corresponding branch as the destination.
+4. Review the changes, ensuring they are complete and correct as per the assignment requirements.
+5. Create the Pull Request, providing any necessary descriptions or comments for the instructors or TAs to review.

+### Review and Feedback

+Instructors and TAs review the Pull Requests, providing feedback directly within the GitHub interface.
+This feedback may include suggestions for improvement, questions about the implementation, or confirmation of successful completion.

+### Merging Pull Requests

+Once the assignment or lab is successfully completed and reviewed, the Pull Request may be closed.
+In this course, the primary goal of the PR is for submission and feedback rather than merging into the main repository.
+This approach allows instructors to easily track submissions and provide structured feedback, while students gain experience with a key aspect of collaborative software development.

+This pull request-based workflow not only reinforces the technical skills involved in using git and GitHub but also simulates a collaborative development environment, preparing students for future software projects in both academic and professional settings.

 ## Final Feedback Overview